coolnumber9/datasciencecoursera/Getting_and_Cleaning_Data/README.md

  * [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-Note: Emphasis and some rephrasing of text is mine.
-The rest of the text is copied from the Assignment instruction.
+Note: Emphasis and rephrasing of a couple of texts are mine.
+The rest is copied from the Assignment instruction.

 ---